 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about it on our disclosure page here.

 But before we start, here are a few useful travel information you will need for your ultimate Santorini vacation.

 Skyscanner – I always use this tool when I search for plane tickets.
 It works best if I look way in advance, and it is one of the best aggregators you’ll find out there.
 Get the best tickets here!

 Discover Cars is a great aggregator that will help you find and book the best option for renting a car during your trip, helping you save up to 70% on your car rental.
 You will most probably need a car to get to most of these places, especially if you want to keep a schedule.
 Get your offers here!

 Travel insurance – If there’s one thing we learned in recent times, is that we don’t want to make travel plans without insurance.
 My go-to travel insurance is Aardy.com – by using them, you will get the best possible prices on travel insurance because they compare prices from over 30 providers, and give you the best.
 Get the best deal for your travel insurance here!

 But here are a few of the reasons why you should visit Santorini island

 Not only the most popular destinations such as Oia or Thira offer stunning views.
-On the island, wherever you turn your head you will see stunning scenery.
+On the island, wherever you turn your head you will see spectacular scenery.